AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    ![](assets/enroll-learners.png)

 1. On the Enroll Learners dialog box, on the top-right corner you an see that the option **Default Instance** is selected.
-As soon as a course is created by an author, a default instance of the course is created.
+As soon as a course is created by an author, a default instance of the course is created.&nbsp;

    ![](assets/default-instance.png)